lildude/micropub-github-pages/README.md

 Copy `config-example.yml` to `config.yml` and customise to your :heart:'s content.

+## Syndication

+To limit the scope of this, we rely on https://silo.pub to syndicate posts to the destinations supported by them, like Twitter etc.

 ## Testing

 Run `script/test` to run through the full test suite.